aashish-mehta/knowledge-host/content/Projects/Masters Dissertation/Report Sections/Results/NeoVAD Genetic Algorithm Results.md

 All further analysis also used these values.

 > [!note]
-> This would not be feasible if the geometry were to be optimised for multiple [[flow rate]]s and pressure heads, so the optimisation method must be improved.
+> This would not be feasible if the geometry were to be optimised for multiple [[Flow Rate|flow rates]] and [[Pressure Head|pressure heads]], so the optimisation method must be improved.

 | **β1 (degrees)** | **β2 (degrees)** | **α2 (degrees)** | **L1 (mm)** | **L2 (mm)** |
 | ---------------- | ---------------- | ---------------- | ----------- | ----------- |